-During the year ended November 30, 2018, the Company disposed of its remaining shares of GMI, a publicly-held mineral exploration company.
-During the year ended November 30, 2017, the share investments were recorded as current investments and were valued using quoted prices in active markets and as such are classified as a Level 1 financial instrument.
-The warrants were valued using a Black-Scholes pricing model and were considered a Level 3 financial instrument because the valuation models have significant unobservable inputs.
+During the year ended November 30, 2018, the Company disposed of its remaining shares of Gold Mining Inc., a publicly-held mineral exploration company.
+During the year ended November 30, 2017, the share investments were recorded as current investments and were valued using quoted market prices in active markets and as such are classified as a Level 1 financial instrument.

-11 Income taxes
+9 Income taxes